vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

   p99, this would require comparison against histogram / sketches.

-Another valuable identified usecase is the ability to provide seamless conversion between any kind of Vector supported traces, this means that the Vector internal traces representation shall be flexible enough to acomodate conversion to/from any trace format in sources and sinks that work with traces.
+Another valuable identified usecase is the ability to provide seamless conversion between any kind of Vector supported traces, this means that the Vector internal traces representation shall be flexible enough to accommodate conversion to/from any trace format in sources and sinks that work with traces.
 Given the traction from the Opentelemetry project, and the fact that it [comes with a variety of fields][otlp-trace-proto-def] to cover most usecases.